On Nash images of Euclidean spaces: Abstract

 \section{Abstract}

 In this work we characterize the subsets of $\R^n$ that are images of Nash maps $f:\R^m\to\R^n$.
 We prove Shiota's conjecture and show that \em a subset $\Ss\subset\R^n$ is the image of a Nash map $f:\R^m\to\R^n$ if and only if $\Ss$ is semialgebraic, pure dimensional of dimension $d\leq m$ and there exists an analytic path $\alpha:[0,1]\to\Ss$ whose image meets all the connected components of the set of regular points of $\Ss$\em.
-Some remarkable consequences are the following: (1) pure dimensional irreducible semialgebraic sets of dimension $d$ with arc-symmetric closure are Nash images of $\R^d$; (2) semialgebraic sets are projections of irreducible algebraic sets whose connected components are Nash diffeomorphic to Euclidean spaces; and (3) compact $d$-dimensional smooth manifolds with boundary are smooth images of $\R^d$.
+Two remarkable consequences are the following: (1) pure dimensional irreducible semialgebraic sets of dimension $d$ with arc-symmetric closure are Nash images of $\R^d$; and (2) semialgebraic sets are projections of irreducible algebraic sets whose connected components are Nash diffeomorphic to Euclidean spaces.